 In these polymers, the monomers are joined together to form long straight chains of polymer molecules.
 Because of the close packing of polymer chains, linear polymers have high melting point, high densities and high tensile (pulling) strength.

 Branched chain polymers.

-In these polymers, the monomer units not only combine to produce the linear chain (called the main chain) but also form branches along the main chain polymer chain are required to join together all the long chain polymer molecules to form a giant molecule.
-Because of the presence of cross-links, these polymers are also called cross-linked polymers.
-These polymers are hard, rigid and brittle.
+In these polymers, the monomer units not only combine to produce the linear chain (called the main chain) but also form branches along the main chain

 Three-dimensional network polymers.